groverv358/Tanpura_tuning_project/README.md

 - Applies techniques like Discrete Fourier Transform (DFT) and Short-Time Fourier Transform (STFT) to extract audio features.
 - Identifies tuning keys using band-pass filtering, median filtering, and global thresholding.

+For detailed understanding, check out the report for this project and feel free to contact.

 ## Installation

 1. Clone the repository: